martbhell/martbhell.github.io/posts/2023/08/sadservers.md

+---
+title: fixing sad servers
+date: 2023-08-19 23:57
+category: it
+lang: en
+tags: ctf, sadservers, linux, servers, sadservers.com,
+---

-have been trying this out for a while. seems to be a young service.
+Have been trying these web based Linux servers challenges out for a little while. seems to be a young service.
 They have a Linux World Cup coming up soon.
+Today is the last day to [register](https://linuxworldcup.com/)!

-after participating in CTF these challenges were not so hard but interesting with new scenarios!
+After participating in CTF these challenges were not so hard but interesting with new scenarios!
 Wonder how this stays afloat.
-Hoping it uses containers a lot :)
+Maybe it uses containers a lot :)